 When to Schedule the Follow-Up Visit

-Keep the contact information for Pediatric Urology close at hand in case you need support before the scheduled visit.
-If you notice increased swelling, persistent pain, fever, or drainage, contact your healthcare provider right away instead of waiting.
+If you notice increased swelling, persistent pain, fever, drainage, or urination problems, contact your healthcare provider right away instead of waiting.

 Frequently Asked Questions